caa-datadragons/caa-bid/README.md

 * Session on Linked Data at CAA Oslo 2016 (S21 Linked Pasts: Connecting islands of content)
 * Session on LOD and Data Quality at CAA Tübingen 2018 (S33 Guaranteeing data quality in archaeological Linked Open Data)
 * Session on LOD and Data Quality at CAA Krakow 2019 (S14 Modelling Data Quality in archaeological Linked Open Data)
+* Session on Linked Open and FAIR data at CAA Oxford 2019 (S21 Hic sunt dracones – Improving knowledge exchange in the Semantic Web with Linked Open and FAIR data)

 # Proposed SIG Activities at CAA

-* LOUD SIG Roundtable at the next CAAs on LOD in archaeology
+* SIG Roundtable at the next CAAs on LOD in archaeology
-* LOUD SIG Session at the next CAAs on Semantics / LOUD and FAIR data
+* SIG Session at the next CAAs on Semantics, LOUD and FAIR data in archaeology

 # SIG Outreach